eun4231/DGNN_analysis/ASTGNN/README.md

 # ASTGNN Profiling

-This code contains the code for performing analysis on ASTGNN model.
+The following is the code for performing analysis on ASTGNN.

 # Requirements
 ```python